adelarsq/vim-emoji-icon-theme/README.md

 ## Motivations 💓

+- The idea from it is to support n plugins with minimal configuration;
-- There is no need for a patched fond.
+- There is no need for a patched font;
 - It's beautifull.

 ## TODO 🔨